 Our dashboard will serve as one centralized place to view SKAdNetwork attribution data instead of having to log in to separate ad network dashboards.
 This update will include a new Ads Analytics dashboard dedicated to just SKAdNetwork data, separate from existing user-level data from Branch.
 You’ll be able to view the total number of installs and conversion events reported by SKAdNetwork, and filter installs/conversions by parameters like ad network and source app.

 Specifically, since the IDFA was a common ID that all apps could read and recognize, it was perfectly-suited for vacuuming up PII data from across the ecosystem to compile user profiles.
-Responsible use of the IDFA (including for mobile campaign measurement) is simply collateral damage.
+By blocking access to this ID, and enforcing policy guidelines to prevent any technically-equivalent alternatives (such as fingerprint IDs), Apple can wipe its hands clean and move on.
+Responsible use of device-level matching (including for mobile campaign measurement) is simply collateral damage.

 SKAdNetwork is Apple's alternative attribution system, facilitating ad measurement without device-level data.